FACTBOX-Seventeen Democrats, three Republicans in U.S. presidential race

 ELIZABETH WARREN

 The 70-year-old U.S. senator from Massachusetts is a leader of the party's liberals and a fierce critic of Wall Street.
 She was instrumental in creating the federal Consumer Financial Protection Bureau after the 2008 financial crisis.
 Her campaign has surged in recent months, equaling Biden in some polls.
 She has focused her presidential campaign on a populist anti-corruption message, promising to fight what she calls a rigged system that favors the wealthy.
-She has released an array of policy proposals on everything from breaking up big tech companies to implementing a wealth tax on the richest Americans.
+She has released an array of policy proposals on everything from a Medicare For All health plan to breaking up big tech companies to implementing a wealth tax on the richest Americans.
 Warren has sworn off political fundraising events to back her campaign.

 BERNIE SANDERS